 A home inspection helps protect you from purchasing a home that could be a lemon.
-So you don’t want to forgo it.
-Your inspector isn’t required to be an expert in everything.
-If you suspect termites, asbestos, and foundational issues, for instance, you’ll need to hire a specialist.
-Inspectors will look for signs of structural issues, mold, and leaks; assess the condition of the roof, gutters, water heater, heating and cooling system; and more.
+So you don’t want to forgo it. will look for signs of structural issues, mold, and leaks; assess the condition of the roof, gutters, water heater, heating and cooling system; and more.
 Inspections cost between $300 and $500, and whether or not you end up purchasing the property, you still need to pay this fee.

 #2 Appraisal Fee

 This appraisal report goes to your lender to assure it that the property is worth what you’re paying for it.
-This report worked in our favor a couple of years ago when our home came back appraised for $10,000 less than our bid; the sellers had to reduce their asking price in order to move forward.
-If you’re selling, review the appraisal thoroughly for any oddball numbers or descriptions that could affect the value of your home.
-An appraisal can take about 2 hours and costs between $200 and $425.
+This report worked in our favor a couple of years ago when our home came back appraised for $10,000 less than our bid; the sellers had to reduce their asking price in order to move forward. can take about 2 hours and costs between $300 and $450.

 #3 Application Fees

 Before ever approving you for a loan, the lender is going to run your credit report and charge you an application fee, often lumping the credit report fee in with the application fee.
 This can run $75 to $300.
 Be sure to ask for a breakdown of the application fees to understand all costs.

 #4 Title Services

 These fees cover a title search of the public records for the property you’re buying, notary fees for the person witnessing your signature on documents, government filing fees, and more.
 These can cost between $150 and $400, and it’s important to get a line item for each cost.

 #5 Lender’s Origination Fees